aureus123/catalogs/tycho2/README.md

 # Cross identifications with Tycho-2 catalogue

-Tool *gen_tycho2* generates cross identifications between Tycho-2 and PPM/DM catalogues.
-Designation are for DM (BD/SD/CD) and other old catalogues.
+Tool *gen_tycho2* generates cross identifications between Tycho-2 and PPM/DM catalogues, however the DM designation is used instead of PPM.
+In the case designations of other old catalogues were available, the latter are reported.
 In the case of PPM stars, DM designation are taken from their DM column.
-In northern  hemisphere, also BD stars (up to +19) are used.
-In southern hemisphere, also CD and CPD stars are used.
-In the case designations for GC (Catálogo General Argentino), OA (Oeltzen-Argelander catalogue), U (Yarnall-Frisby USNO), ZC (Gould's Zone catalogue), G (Gilliss catalogue) or G2 (2do.
-Catálogo General Argentino) are present, they are used instead of CD/CPD.
+In northern hemisphere, stars are reported in the following order of priority:
+- Stars from Uranometría Argentina (*UA*)
+- Yarnall-Frisby USNO catalog (*U*)
+- *BD* designation coming from PPM stars
+- All Bonner Durchmusterung stars up to +19 declination (first volume) In southern hemisphere, we have stars from:
+- Uranometría Argentina (*UA*)
+- Catálogo General Argentino (*GC*)
+- Gould's Zone Catalog designiations coming from other catalogs (*ZC*)
+- Oeltzen-Argelander designations coming from Weiss catalog (*OA*)
+- Yarnall-Frisby USNO catalog (*U*)
+- Gilliss catalog (*G*)
+- Segundo Catálogo General Argentino (*G2*)
+- *BD* / *SD* / *CD* designation coming from PPM stars
+- All Cordoba Durchmusterung stars
+- All Cape Photographic Durchmusterung stars (*CPD*)

-For the northern hemisphere, there are 212485 BD and 4456 U stars summarizing 216941 identifications.
+For the northern hemisphere, there are 987 UA, 4194 U and 211760 BD stars summarizing 216941 identifications.
-For the southern hemisphere, there are 34339 GC, 5213 ZC, 13352 OA, 1368 U, 9087 G, 2593 G2, 495904 CD, 6368 BD, 77214 SD and 79701 CPD stars summarizing 725139 identifications.
+For the southern hemisphere, there are 7043 UA, 27340 GC, 5213 ZC, 13347 OA, 1360 U, 9091 G, 2593 G2, 6353 BD, 77202 SD, 495897 CD and 79701 CPD stars summarizing  725140 identifications.

 ### Shortcomings of the current approach

 Since all identifications are performed just by angular distance thresholds, misidentifications might happen.
-On the other hand, some BD/SD stars are missing in the southern hemisphere; the same happens for the other old catalogues GC/OA/U/ZC/G/G2, since they are reported only if a PPM/CD star is cross-matched with them.
-Files *cross_gc.cpp* and *cross_thome.cpp* do the cross-identifications between PPM/CD/CPD and GC/OA/U/ZC/G/G2.
+On the other hand, some BD/SD stars are missing since they are only obtained from PPM (in northern hemisphere, it happens from declination +20 and above; in southern hemisphere, it happens from declination -22 and above).
+Files *cross_gc.cpp* and *cross_thome.cpp* do the cross-identifications between PPM/CD/CPD and UA/GC/ZC/OA/U/G/G2.

 Other further improvements (not done yet) might be to use a better cross-identification algorithm, e.g. that maximizes likelihood between positions